 Of all the colors, "green" is one of the most evocative when it comes to the English language.
 We use the word to signify a variety of feelings and concepts.
 Green means go.
 It's associated with nature, money, luck, and health.

 Fittingly, the best-known green gemstone, the emerald, is also known for variety (and for being the May birthstone, spring, renewal, get it?).

 The stone has a storied past.
 For centuries, it's been tied to religious rites and was considered something of a superpower.
 Cleopatra and Queen Isabella of Spain were said to be fans, and emeralds were mined in Egypt in B.C. times.

 Emeralds have long been associated with plundering colonizers and conquerors too, from Zambia to South America.
 This history hasn't been fully erased from our industry today.
 That's why Bario Neal works diligently to ensure an ethical mining supply for emeralds, or we reach for recycled gemstones.
 We launched our first emerald jewelry collection in fall 2016 only after finding a mining collective that values people and the environment in Northern Zambia.

-Our custom Emerald Sol Ring captures the multi-definitioned green with its prongs.
-The ring setting’s like an eclectic embrace for the contemporary octagonal cut emerald at the center.
+Our Emerald Sol Ring captures the multi-definitioned green with its prongs.
+The ring setting is like an eclectic embrace for the contemporary octagonal cut emerald at the center.

 The design of our Open Lash Ring, with not one but two ethically sourced emeralds, makes it ideal for stacking.
-For a pairing that’s as naturally captivating as the Northwest’s Palouse region join it with our custom Emerald Ray Ring, with an emerald cut emerald.
+For a pairing that's as naturally captivating as the Northwest's Palouse region, join it with our Ray Emerald Ring, with an emerald cut emerald.